Master's Thesis: Split Packing

 The thesis contains a large number of figures, I’d like to invite you to take a look! :-)

 For the presentation I created a nonverbal description of the central algorithm in the style of IKEA assembly instructions.
-I’d love to see more algorithms presented like this, if you’d like to try for yourself, you can use my SVG as a starting point!
+(Later, in 2017, I started a whole series of these, the IDEA project.)

 Also, while working on this thesis, I wrote an interactive visualization tool called Circus, which I used as a personal thinking and explaining tool.
 You can try it out by clicking on the image below, usage instructions are located in the lower left.
 The tool is written in plain CoffeeScript and uses the HTML5 canvas for drawing, the source code is on GitHub.